-It has taken over 1500 years for product packaging to become the often highly- designed, creative and diverse product range that we recognise today, playing an important role in diversifying a product or range in a highly competitive and crowded marketplace.
-Companies use product packaging for competitive advantage, often using in conjunction with the latest dynamic technological innovations.
+It has taken over 1,500 years for product packaging to become the often highly- designed, creative and diverse product range that we recognise today, playing an important role in diversifying a product or range in a highly competitive and crowded marketplace.
+Companies use product packaging for competitive advantage, often used in conjunction with the latest dynamic technological innovations.

 The Evolution and Importance of Product Packaging